rajshah11/ruby-book/README.md

 RubyBook - [VSCode Extenstion URL](https://marketplace.visualstudio.com/items?itemName=rajshah11.ruby-book)

 [VSCode Extension Installation](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-an-extension)

+## How to use

+- Open or create a file with the extension `.rubybook`
+- Search for `RubyBook` in the VSCode command palette

 ## Extension Settings

 **No settings, as of now.** Configuration settings like execution timeouts, polling interval for output, etc. coming soon.
 Currently, the execution does not timeout and tries to run forever.
 The `pry` process is polled for output every 500 ms.